aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/docs/deployment/base-templates/base-vpc.md

 #### CloudWatch Logging

-In the default configuration, Suricata will use the following logging modules:
+In the default configuration, Suricata will use the following logging modules: `fast`, `eve-log` and `pcap-log`.
-* fast
-* eve-log
-* pcap-log

 * `fast.log` is ingested into CloudWatch Logs: `/%stackname%/suricata/fast/` and is saved for 3 days (Configured in [Cloudformation parameter file](/cloudformation/suricata/cluster-template-configuration.json))
 * `eve-log.json` is ingested into CloudWatch Logs: `/%stackname%/suricata/eve/` and is saved for 30 days (Configured in [Cloudformation parameter file](/cloudformation/suricata/cluster-template-configuration.json))